dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 ## What we're trying to learn

-Here's the thing this whole story is about:
+The central question is:

 > How do you safely send *someone else* to do a job for you?

 That sounds easy.
 We do it all the time.
 We send kids to shops, assistants to meetings, contractors into our homes.
 But when you slow down and look at what actually has to be true for it to work, and *not* go wrong, it gets surprisingly deep.

 It's also a question we're suddenly being forced to answer carefully, because we've started building **AI agents**: programs that go off and do things for us.
 Book the trip.
 Answer the email.
 Buy the groceries.
 An agent is just Sam, except Sam is software, the shop is some website's API, and Mom is you.
 The problem isn't brand new (we were solving a version of it in that '90s corner shop) and it isn't unsolvable.
-It's a hard problem that used to stay comfortably in the background, and agents have dragged it into the foreground.
+It's a hard problem that used to stay comfortably in the background, and agents have made it much more visible.

 So we're going to follow one family running one errand.
 We'll start with something tiny, *go buy a loaf of bread*, and build up to something open-ended, *go buy the ingredients for a birthday cake*.
 By the end you'll see exactly where the easy version stops being easy, and why the open-ended version is the part people are still actively working out.